AMERICAN WEDDINGS BLOG

 Published Monday, Apr.
 12th, 2021

-At the rate that modern Paganism is growing in the US, it’s hard to imagine we won’t all be invited to sit inside a sacred wedding circle at some point soon, to bless a new union while breathing in the sweet musty scent of ceremonial incense wafting through the evening air.
+Modern Paganism is becoming increasingly popular in the US, and it’s hard to imagine we won’t all be invited to sit inside a sacred wedding circle at some point soon to bless a new union as the sweet musky scent of ceremonial incense wafts through the evening air.

-Paganism is the fastest growing spiritual movement in the country: There were nearly 1 million to 1.4 million “Wicca or Pagan” followers in the US in 2014, up from 340,000 in 2008, and only 8,000 openly practicing members in 1990.
+Paganism is the fastest growing spiritual movement in the country: There were nearly 1 million to 1.4 million "Wiccan or Pagan" followers in the US in 2014, up from 340,000 in 2008, and only 8,000 openly practicing members in 1990.
 The number has continued to skyrocket since.
+(To put that in perspective, there were only an estimated 1.4 million mainline members of the Presbyterian church in 2018. )

 Unfortunately, despite being increasingly mainstream, Paganism and its various rites are often misunderstood.
 This is partly because popular media and entertainment frequently lump all modern Pagans together into one big group (and that group is usually Wicca).